-I am also thankful for the resilience shown by the larger Thermax team.
+I am pleased to welcome Arun Unni and Dr. Santanu Chaudhuri to our Executive Council.
+Arun brings deep I am also thankful for the resilience shown by the larger Thermax team.
 Many of our site operations were delivered under exacting conditions.
 Our commitment to not letting a customer down is a sentiment that runs strong across every employee of the organisation.